What Are Independent Clauses?

 He is writing an article on this book.

 When we connect two independent clauses together, we form a compound sentence.
 We mainly use coordinating conjunctions for this purpose.
 Note that each sentence has its own complete meaning.
 Look at the following examples:

 They are going to the party

 Hannah will be doing her homework

-An independent clause consists of a subject and a verb and some words or phrases that give further explanation of the subject.
-The subject of the clause can be a noun, a noun phrase, or a pronoun.
+An independent clause is a group of words that contains a subject and a verb and expresses a complete thought.
+The subject of the independent clause can be a noun, a noun phrase, or a pronoun, and the clause may also contain additional words or phrases that provide further explanation or detail about the subject.
 Look at the following examples: